 Think of all those men and women enjoying great relationships.
-This is not the result of perfect planning or knowing all the answers ahead of time, but a fundamental belief in the great unknown that is love.
+This is not the result of perfect timing of contact, game playing or knowing all the answers ahead of time, but a fundamental belief in the great unknown that is love.

 If you find yourself trying so hard to hold onto a relationship only to feel it slipping through your tight fist, you might want to stop trying to control the relationship and BE in control of yourself instead.